ministryofjustice/wp-brookhouse/README.md

 Theme assets can be built as part of the docker image.
 Add required commands to `bin/build.sh`.

+To view CSS changes in the browser, if it isn't already automatically updating, you'll need to `cd` into `web/app/themes/brookhouse` and run:

+`npm run watch`

 ### Configure the default theme

 Set your theme as the default by adding the following line to `config/application.php`: